-Before: For my community service project I collected old encyclopedias and took them to recycling center.
+Before: For my community service project I collected old encyclopedias and took them to a recycling center.

 After: I volunteered to round up old encyclopedias and haul them to a recycling center.

-Before: The principal yelled at us to put away our cell phones.
+Before: The principal yelled at us to put away our cell phones during assembly.